Legal

 1. Description and scope of data processing

 You can contact us via the email address provided on our website.
 In this case the personal data of the user transmitted with the email will be stored.
+The data will be used exclusively for the processing of the conversation.

 2. Purpose of data processing